Tutoring

 TUTORING SESSIONS

-During these sessions, the tutors—who are attentive and available to the students enrolled in the tutoring program—review the key points from the lectures that have already been delivered and provide practice multiple-choice quizzes supervised by the instructors.
+During these sessions, the tutors—who are attentive and available to the students enrolled in the tutoring program—review the key points from the lectures already covered and provide practice multiple-choice quizzes supervised by the instructors.
 They address any difficulties or areas of confusion identified by the students while taking notes.
 These sessions are occasionally supplemented by review sessions, study skills workshops, and explanatory sessions on the most complex course material.

-Tutoring covers all subjects within the various course modules offered.
+Tutoring covers all subjects in the various course units offered.
 ATP tutors also hold office hours to answer any more specific questions students may have.

 TRAINING FOR THE EVENTS

-Organized once per semester, students have the opportunity to practice through mock exams.
+Organized once per semester, students have the opportunity to practice during mock exams.

-For these exams, the ATP and tutors recreate conditions that are identical to those of the PASS exams (schedule, sequence of exams, breaks, number of exercises, time limits, seating arrangements, proctoring, and automated grading).
+For these sessions, the ATP and tutors recreate conditions that are identical to those of the PASS exams (schedule, sequence of exams, breaks, number of exercises, time limit, seating arrangement, proctoring, and automated grading).
 For LAS students, the mock exam is conducted remotely.
-These exercises allow students to assess their knowledge and skill level throughout the year and, as a result, adjust their study methods.
+These exercises allow students to assess their knowledge and proficiency throughout the year and, as a result, adjust their study strategies accordingly.

 PSYCHOLOGICAL SUPPORT

-As peers of the PASS and LAS students, the tutors are approachable, motivated, and bring to the table not only their academic achievements but also their experiences from this unique year.
+Belonging to the same generation as PASS and LAS students, the tutors are available, motivated, and bring with them not only their academic achievements but also their experiences from this unique year.
 They are committed to sharing their experiences with the students.
-To best assist, support, and guide each student, the tutors undergo specialized training.
+To best help, support, and guide each student, the tutors undergo specialized training.

 As a result, because they are approachable and understanding, they naturally serve as key points of contact to guide and provide moral support to exam candidates.
 Among other initiatives, in addition to study sessions, activities such as social events foster interaction and allow them to build even closer relationships with PASS and LAS students.